-Last night Millie Bright and England progressed to the semi-final of the Women's World Cup after putting on a clinical display beat Norway in front of 21,111 fans in the north of France.
+Last night Millie Bright's England progressed to the semi-finals of the Women's World Cup after putting on a clinical display in front of 21,111 fans to beat Norway in the north of France.

 France 2019 is Millie Bright's debut World Cup, and she is overjoyed with the prospect of reaching the final, but firstly the Lionesses must get past either France or the USA who battle for a final four spot this evening in Paris.

 Bright spoke to the official Chelsea website about her World Cup experience so far and about yesterday's performance against the Norwegians.

 'It's unreal, it's a really good experience and its everything I expected it to be and more – I can't quite believe that we're into the semis just because it's my first time, so it feels surreal.

 'I thought we had a really good game, it was tough, it wasn't easy, but I think we dominated and made sure that we won the physical battle first.

 'We stayed nice and calm on the ball and then when we got our chances we made sure we were clinical, I think that is something we're still working on, but it's something that we have improved on so much,' she said.

 'That's the difference now, we are being clinical, and we are putting goals away and that's obviously vital in big games.
 Even at 2-0, the other team are still in it, so I think it was a great performance all round and I'm really proud of the team.'

 England's opposition, which included three Blues, had trouble in coping with the Lionesses' style of play last night.
 And when Bright was asked whether she expected more from Norway, she replied: 'Potentially the second half, I think we expected more with a high press, but they have just come off the back of 120 minutes of football, so I think it was hard for them in that respect.